 Within the lungs, air passages called bronchi form a tree-like structure through which air travels in and out.
 The bronchi are lined with tiny hair-like projections called cilia, which work to sweep mucus upwards within the lungs, allowing it to be easily coughed out.

 Bronchiectasis is a condition in which some of the bronchi have become scarred and permanently enlarged.
 During the disease process the cilia are damaged so that they are unable to effectively sweep away the mucus.
 As a result, mucus accumulates in parts of the lung that are affected and the risk of developing lung infections is increased.
 Recurrent infections can then cause further scarring and bronchial enlargement thereby perpetuating the condition.

-Prior to the introduction of widespread immunisations programs, bronchiectasis often occurred as the result of infection with measles or whooping cough
+Prior to the introduction of widespread immunisations programs, bronchiectasis often occurred as the result of infection with measles

 Currently bronchiectasis usually occurs as the result of an illness such as pneumonia (approximately 25% of all cases).
 Other causes include: